 The Audit Committee receives an audit report from Ratos's auditor, both in conjunction with the second-quarter accounts and the year-end accounts.
 Ratos's auditors then also present an oral audit report to the Audit Committee and there is then an opportunity for Ratos's Audit Committee to ask complementary questions.
-Ratos's CEO and Finance Manager attend these meetings.
-As of the 2016 Annual General Meeting, the auditors attend all Audit Committee meetings.
+Ratos's CEO, CFO and Finance Manager attend these meetings.
+Ratos's auditors attend all Audit Committee meetings.
+The Audit Committee can also put questions to the auditor without management being present.